jago-community/jago/shelf/vim/start.md

 To install Vim on a Unix system other than macOS, find instructions for your specific flavor and if you'd like, add them to this file.

 This project uses the rust programming language as it's main computer interface.
 Because of this, you need to install the Rust programming language.
-Please follow the instructions on the [rust language's installation page.](https://www.rust-lang.org/learn/get-started) Their documentation is usually approachable but if you have any questions or problems, please reach out to [contributors@jago.cafe.](mailto:contributors@jago.cafe)
+Please follow the instructions on the [rust language's installation page.](https://www.rust-lang.org/learn/get-started) Their documentation is usually approachable but if you have any questions or problems, please reach out to [isaac@jago.community.](mailto:isaac@jago.community)

 Once you have rust and its suite of tools installed, change the context of your terminal to this respository's directory: